Giulianova Calcio

-Giulianova Calcio S.r.l. was an Italian association football club based in Giulianova, Abruzzo.
+Giulianova Calcio is an Italian association football club based in Giulianova, Abruzzo.
 The team failed to renew its license for professional football in 2012.
 After 4 years' dormancy, the new owner of the club applied to play in 2016–17 5-a-side football, composed of players from folded Città di Giulianova.

 After 2012, few phoenix clubs emerged: A.S.D.
 Città di Giulianova 1924, A.S.D.
 Calcio Giulianova, A.S.D.
 Piccoli Giallorossi and A.S.D.
 Real Giulianova.
 Some teams had been temporarily granted the rights to use the logo of Giulianova Calcio, by A.S.D.
 Giuliesi per Sempre, the owner of the logo which was purchased from the bankruptcy auctions.

 History

-The first town team, blue Giuliese, was created in 1924 without particular honours.
+The first town team, blue Giuliese, was founded in 1924 without particular honours.

-The club was founded in 1936 and played for most of its history in national Italian championships, especially in Serie C.
+The yellow-red colors were adopted in 1936 and played for most of its history in national Italian championships, especially in Serie C. The most important results achieved by the club had been the 2nd place 1972–73 Serie C and the play-off semi-finals for the promotion in Serie B in Serie C1 1996–97 and 1998–99.

+Notable has been the youth academy of Giulianova Calcio, which between the 1960s and the 2000s won 10 national youth football titles.

 On 30 June 2012 Giulianova did not submit the application to 2012–13 Lega Pro Seconda Divisione due to financial reason.
 The membership of Giulianova Calcio S.r.l. in FIGC was revoked in 2013.

 On 19 July 2012 former chairman of the club, Dario D'Agostino, was suspended for 8 months, as well as 2 points deduction in 2012–13 season to the official phoenix club of Giulianova (if any).
 Another director, Antonio Serena, was also suspended for around 100 days due to administration irregularities on 9 February 2012.